holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

 * The state can't be shared among instances of the bootstrap server for load-sharing.
 * One instance can be used as a bootstrap server while another can be used as a relay server to spread the load; the only configuration necessary is to specify different URLs in your conductor configuration (see the next section).
 * The Docker compose file above configures the server as an open relay without authentication; we're working on making it easier to [build authentication](https://github.com/holochain/sbd/blob/main/spec-auth.md) appropriate for your hApp.
-* You'll need to size your server instance for your expected peak level of usage --- it may be helpful to simulate this using a multi-conductor [Tryorama](/build/testing-with-tryorama/) test <!-- TODO: update this to Sweettest --> or real humans.
+* You'll need to size your server instance for your expected peak level of usage --- it may be helpful to simulate this using a multi-conductor [Sweettest](https://docs.rs/holochain/latest/holochain/sweettest/index.html) test or real humans.
 Depending on your server specs and bandwidth, the server binary can theoretically scale to support thousands of concurrent peers, with a couple hundred using relayed connections.
 * The server hasn't been tested extensively with Holochain in high-load or failure scenarios.
 !!!